dahlia/sqlalchemy-imageattach/docs/guide/store.rst

 Implementing your own storage
 -----------------------------

 You can implement a new storage backend if you need.
-Every stoage has to inherit :class:`~sqlalchemy_imageattach.store.Store` and implement the following four methods:
+Every storage has to inherit :class:`~sqlalchemy_imageattach.store.Store` and implement the following four methods: